UST-MICO/mico/docs/mico-core/java/io/github/ust/mico/core/persistence/MicoServiceRepository.rst

    :param shortName: the short name of the \ :java:ref:`MicoService`\  (depender).
    :param version: the version of the \ :java:ref:`MicoService`\  (depender).
-   :return: a list of \ :java:ref:`MicoServices <MicoService>`\  including all dependees as well as the depender..
+   :return: a list of \ :java:ref:`MicoServices <MicoService>`\  including all dependees as well as the depender.

 findDependers
 ^^^^^^^^^^^^^